Find Grad Schools

 8 Yearly Graduations

 University of Maryland - College Park comes in at #5 on our list of the most popular colleges offering doctor's degrees in speech communication.
 Each year, around 40,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in speech communication from UMCP.
-About 67% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Of these students, 92% were women and 25% were members of underrepresented racial-ethnic groups.

 #6